KatarzynaZoladek/to-do-list/README.md

 ## General info
 The application helps you organize and manage your time effectively.
 To do list includes the function of adding tasks and deleting tasks that have been performed.

+Additionally, after modification, the application has the ability to mark all tasks as completed and hide and show completed tasks.

 <img src="https://raw.githubusercontent.com/KatarzynaZoladek/to-do-list/main/images/screenshot.png" width="600" height="300">

 ## Technologies